The Key Elements Connected to The WordPress Security Hardening Process

 - Limit login attempts.
-Here’s a couple of really good WordPress plugins that will help you with limiting the amount of brute force attacks your website will be exposed to Login Lockdown and Login Security Solution.
+Here’s a couple of really good WordPress plugins that will help you with limiting the number of brute force attacks your website will be exposed to Login Lockdown and Login Security Solution.

 - Don’t connect to your website using FTP inside Starbucks or any other open public network.

-We would recommend to websites that have been hacked or that are taking payments online or have had a lot of time or money spent on them.
+We would recommend websites that have been hacked or that are taking payments online or have had a lot of time or money spent on them.

 - Removing the WordPress version number.